1millionwomentotech/toolkitten/summer-of-code/week-11/day-4.md

-Go to the project you want to export assets from, inside the project view select it and assign label a category and object label.
+Go to the projet you want to export assets from, inside the project view select it and assign label a category and object label.